Request a Metal Injection Molding Quote

 In MIM, dimensions do not simply describe the part.
 They shape the process.
 A part may sit inside a published size window and still perform poorly if its wall thickness, transitions, holes, flat surfaces, or unsupported spans are dimensionally unbalanced.

 The most reliable MIM parts are not the ones pushed to every geometric limit.
 They are the ones whose dimensions are designed for stable filling, cleaner debinding, more predictable shrinkage, and realistic quality control after sintering.
+When the dimensional risk is unclear, the most useful next step is an early drawing review rather than waiting until tooling or trial production exposes the issue.

 Send Us A Message